Dipti2021/Code_Quiz_DR/README.md

 * [Credits](#credits)

  ## Introduction
- The quiz asks the player some code related questions. the questions are mainly based on Javascript techniques but it has been made using the concepts of HTML and CSS as well. the code quiz has 5 questions in total that needs to be answered. for each question, four options will be presented and the player has to select one option.Each correct answer increments your score by one and every incorrect answer decreases your working time by 5 seconds.This quiz is designed to play on a larger and a smaller screen format as well.
+ The quiz asks the player some code related questions. the questions are mainly based on Javascript techniques but it has been made using the concepts of HTML and CSS as well.The code quiz has 5 questions in total that needs to be answered. for each question, four options will be presented and the player has to select one option.Each correct answer increments your score by one and every incorrect answer decreases your working time by 5 seconds.This quiz is designed to play on a larger and a smaller screen format as well.

  ## Screenshot of the Quiz